contactgilmore/contactgilmore.github.io/_posts/2025-06-22-GTNY-rundeck.md

 thumbnail: /assets/images/blog2025/0622/rundeckThumb.png
 ---

-**Why start at** #10 on the top 10 list of SRE tools?
-SRE is all about reducing TOIL.
+**Why start at** #10 on the top 10 list of Site Reliability Engineering (SRE) tools?
+SRE is all about reducing <a href="https://sre.google/sre-book/eliminating-toil/">TOIL</a>.
 Repeatable work that is truly a waste of your time, experience, and talent.
 You know that client facing support team you love but they are honestly a call center?
 Teach them Rundeck, hold their hand a little, then let them run with it.
 You'd be surprised what your teams can and will do if you just ask.

-If you're getting into Site Reliability Engineering (SRE) or just curious about how tech teams keep systems running smoothly, you'll want to know about **Rundeck**.
+If you're getting into SRE or just curious about how tech teams keep systems running smoothly, you'll want to know about **Rundeck**.
 It’s a tool that helps people automate common tasks—so instead of typing the same commands every day, you can press a button and let Rundeck handle it for you.

 It’s kind of like setting up a vending machine for your computer jobs.
 You pick what you want done (restart a server, back something up, run a script), and Rundeck takes care of the details.